Fitzroy Island (Queensland): Attractions

-The island is home to a 100-room resort.
+The island is home to a 99-room resort with a restaurant, pool, swim up bar as well as a dive / activity centre.
 Originally opened in 1981, property developer Doug Gamble bought and renovated the resort in 2010.
+Island visitors can also spend time at Foxy's Bar and Cafe, a large Pacific Islands bar with a 70’s structural theming, situated right on the beach front, about 100 metres from the resort buildings.
 The resort manages the camping area.